 The following diagram is based on research from Vanguard.
-It displays the performance of a 60% stock/40% bond portfolio over a 12-month rolling period, with a monthly dollar-cost averaging interval.
-Note that the previous market crashes like in 1929, 1987, 2001, and 2008 are factored into this research.
+It displays the performance of a classic 60/40 portfolio (60% stocks and 40% bonds) over a 12-month rolling period, with a monthly dollar-cost averaging interval.
+Note that previous market crashes, like those in 1929, 1987, 2001, and 2008, are factored into this research.

-If the number is positive, it means that dollar-cost averaging outperformed lump-sum investing, and as you can see, dollar-cost averaging only performed better in the worst performing 3 deciles (30th percentile) of all periods.
+If the number is positive, it means that dollar-cost averaging outperformed lump-sum investing.
+As you can see, dollar-cost averaging only performed better in the worst-performing three deciles (30th percentile) of all periods.
 This trend exists regardless of your asset allocation, be it 100% equity or 100% bonds.

 Investing through dollar-cost averaging appeals in a downturn